Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: A M obius category of (translucent) words

-\end{itemize} is called \DEF{incidence category of $\SWc$ with coefficients in $\Set$}. \end{definition}
+\end{itemize} is called {\it incidence category of $\SWc$ with coefficients in~$\Set$}. \end{Definition}

-\begin{remark} The terminology incidence category we use in this paper is not to be confused with occurences in the literature with different meaning, see \cite{szczesny2011incidence}. \end{remark}
+\begin{Remark} The terminology incidence category we use in this paper is not to be confused with occurrences in the literature with a different meaning, see~\cite{szczesny2011incidence}. \end{Remark}

 Recall that the category $\Set $ is endowed with a monoidal structure given by the Cartesian product.
-As unit object we fix a one point set $\{\Singleton\}$. $\Set$ is also endowed with a categorical coproduct, the disjoint union of sets, denoted $\displaystyle\sqcup$ in what follows. \begin{definition}[Monoidal composition of $\SWc$-indexed collections] For two $\SWc$-indexed collections of sets $\mathcal{X}$ and $\mathcal{Y}$, their \DEF{composition} is defined as the $\SWc$-indexed collection $\mathcal{X}\circ \mathcal{Y}$, defined as
+As unit object we fix a one-point set $\{\Singleton\}$. $\Set$ is also endowed with a categorical coproduct, the disjoint union of sets, denoted $\displaystyle\sqcup$ in what follows.